NerdPlayground/django-rest-template/README.md

     - Psycopg - PostgreSQL database adapter for Python
     - DRF Spectacular - Sane and flexible OpenAPI 3 schema generation for Django REST framework
 - Configured settings for;
+    - Environment variables;
+        - SECRET_KEY
+        - ADMIN_SITE_URL
-	- Environment variables - SECRET_KEY, ADMIN_SITE_URL and DEBUG
+        - DEBUG
     - Database
     - Static files
-  	- REST Framwork
+    - REST Framework
     - DRF Spectacular
 - Included URLs for;
     - Home
     - Schema
     - Swagger Documentation

 ## Implementing the template
 1. Click on `Use this template` and then `Create a new repository`